daniilboyarinkov/React_To-Do-App-Example/README.md

 + LocalStorage Interactions
 + Drag & Drop Feature using react-beautiful-dnd

-**You can see the web version of the project by following this link: **
+**You can see the web version of the project by following the link down below:**